st3v3nmw/obsidian-spaced-repetition/README.md

 ## Spaced Repetition Algorithm

 - The algorithm is a variant of [Anki's algorithm](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html) which is based on the [SM-2 algorithm](https://www.supermemo.com/en/archives1990-2015/english/ol/sm2).
-- It supports binary reviews i.e. a concept is either hard or easy at the time of review.
+- It supports ternary reviews i.e. a concept is either hard, good, or easy at the time of review.
 - initial ease is weighted (using max_link_factor) depending on the average ease of linked notes, note importance, and the base ease.
   - `if link_count > 0: initial_ease = (1 - link_contribution) * base_ease + link_contribution * average_ease`
     - `link_contribution = max_link_factor * min(1.0, log(link_count + 0.5) / log(64))` (cater for uncertainty)